-Best beer garden both dogs and their humans will love: With a delightful menu of fresh local seafood and homemade curries on offer, this dog-friendly restaurant and café in Tenby is a wonderful find in the heart of this seaside town.
 Head here for a light lunch as you explore or book in for a family dinner with the whole pack, and unwind in this relaxed, welcoming setting, dog at your feet.
-There are lots of tables set out front and a wonderful beer garden in the back that claims to be the ‘sunniest beer garden in Tenby’!
+There are lots of tables set out front where you can sit back and enjoy gorgeous sea views with Caldey Island in the distance.

 Why your dog will love it: The sunny beer garden at this dog-friendly pub in Tenby is a favourite among our four-pawed best friends who can relax in the fresh air while their humans enjoy a meal out.